- CV (maximum 3 pages);

 - Optional work sample(s) (maximum 2 samples) If relevant, you can submit work samples to support your application and to demonstrate your expertise in a given topic e.g. a policy paper/report/brief, an article, an op-ed, a weblink, interview, social media piece, blogpost, etc.

 The requested documents must follow the length and format requirements.
 Any attachments that do not comply with the requested will be automatically discarded.
 Documents should be submitted in English.

 Letters of References

 Reference letters must be submitted online directly by the referees up to a week after the application deadline.
-Reference letters will not be accepted after January 31st (2:00 PM Italian Time).
+Reference letters will not be accepted after 31 January 2024 (14:00 CET).

 It is recommended to start this process as soon as possible by registering your application on the platform early.

 - Applicants insert the referees’ names and contact details in the application form;